Peaceful Warrior: Production

 According to Nolte, “I’ve known this book since the late seventies.
 I had gone through the sixties with the peace movement, resistance of the war, civil rights.
 Millman had written this book about spiritual discovery in a novel.
 It was very open and readable and it appealed to a lot of people.
 At that time that it was offered to me, way, way back like 19 years ago I didn’t feel as close or the importance of the message in this piece as I do now.”

 Reception

-Peaceful Warrior received mixed to negative reviews, currently holding a 25% "rotten" rating from Rotten Tomatoes; the consensus states: "Based on a best-selling memoir, Peaceful Warrior loses something in the transition from page to screen.
-It hits the viewer over the head with philosophical jargon, and ultimately fails to live up to its source material."
-On Metacritic, the film has a 40/100 rating, indicating "mixed or average reviews".

 Roger Ebert of the Chicago Sun-Times gave the film two and a half out of four stars.